eric810905/twiddit/README.md

-# Project Idea (1-sentence)
+# Project Idea
 Use huge dynamic knowledge base (reddit) to identify the topic of the contenct on social media in real-time.

-# What is the purpose, and most common use cases?
+# Purpose and the most common use cases
 Knowing what people are talking about is useful for digital marketing to understand the users' interests.

-# Which technologies are well-suited to solve those challenges? (list all relevant)
+# Technologies well-suited to solve the challenges
+Elasticsearch - extract the statistics of the knowledge base.
-Need the data ingestion system to analyze the real-time social media data.
-Use the batch processing to update the knowledge base periodically.
+Kafka - Need the data ingestion system to analyze the real-time social media data.
+Spark streaming - stream process the real-time social media data.

 # Proposed architecture
+Elasticsearch (Reddit Dataset)
+                              \
+                                -> Spark Steaming -> Flask
+                              /
+  (Twitter) ->        Kafka

+# The primary engineering challenges?
+Load and construct the index of 2TB Reddit dataset into Elasticsearch.
+Streaming process real-time tiwtter data.

+# The (quantitative) specifications/constraints.
+Process the twitter data within a minute.
+Update Reedit Knowledge base every minute.